zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/index.md

 The second most common type of relationship is known as a **Many-To-Many** relationship.
 The following diagram shows how this appears in a database diagram.

-Each book can belong to many categories and each category can contain many books.
+Each book can belong to many categories, and each category can contain many books.
 This type of relationship is managed in a database through the use of a join table (also known among other things as a bridging, junction, or linking table).
-This type of relationship is defined in code  by the inclusion of collection properties in each of the entities:
+This type of relationship is defined in code by the inclusion of collection properties in each of the entity classes:

 ```csharp